sevenzig/pfr-qb-scraper/README.md

 # NFL QB Data Scraping System

+Of course.
+Based on my evaluation of the codebase, I can determine the project's purpose.

+### Purpose of the Application

+The primary purpose of this project is to create a robust and automated data pipeline for **scraping, processing, and storing NFL quarterback statistics** from the sports reference website *Pro Football Reference*.

+Here is a breakdown of its key objectives and features, as identified from the code:

+1.  **Comprehensive Data Scraping:** The application is designed to systematically collect a wide range of quarterback data.
+This isn't limited to basic season totals; it also captures:
+    *   **Advanced Statistics:** Deeper metrics beyond standard passing and rushing numbers.
+    *   **Game Splits:** Highly detailed situational statistics, such as a quarterback's performance under specific conditions (e.g., home vs. away, on grass vs. turf, in different quarters, or against winning vs. losing teams).

+2.  **Robust and Respectful Scraping:** The scripts are built to be reliable and considerate of the website they are scraping.
+Features like rate limiting, automatic retries with exponential backoff, and concurrent processing show an emphasis on collecting data efficiently without overwhelming the source server.

+3.  **Structured Data Storage:** After the data is scraped and processed, it is stored in a structured **PostgreSQL database**.
+The project is specifically configured to integrate with **Supabase**, a backend-as-a-service platform that provides a PostgreSQL database along with other features.
+The `sql/schema.sql` file defines a well-organized database structure to ensure data integrity and efficient querying.

+4.  **Data Management and Maintenance:** The project includes a command-line interface (CLI) for managing the entire data pipeline.
+This CLI allows a user to:
+    *   Initiate scraping for specific seasons or players.
+    *   Validate the integrity of the data in the database.
+    *   Monitor the health of the system and review performance metrics.
+    *   Clean up old logs and data.

+5.  **Enable Downstream Applications:** The inclusion of a **Drizzle ORM** schema and **TypeScript** type definitions strongly indicates that the collected data is intended to be consumed by other applications, most likely a web-based front-end.
+This project serves as the foundational data layer, providing clean, reliable, and type-safe data for building analytical tools, dashboards, or other user-facing applications that display NFL QB statistics.

+In essence, this project is a complete data engineering solution for creating and maintaining a specialized dataset of NFL quarterback performance, with a clear path toward powering a modern data-driven application.

 ## Quickstart

 Follow these steps to set up the project, initialize the database, and run your first scrape: